AnnRiera/git-platzi-course/README.md

 # git-platzi-course
-This is the repofor Git course in Platzi
+This is the repo for Git course in Platzi